Qatar: Hot, hazy weather expected today

 PHOTO

-Doha - Weather inshore until 6:00 pm on Wednesday will be hazy to misty at places at first and hot daytime, the Department of Meteorology said in its daily weather report.
+Doha - Weather inshore until 6:00 pm on Thursday will be hazy to misty at places at first, becoming hot daytime with some clouds, the Department of Meteorology said in its daily weather report.

-Wind inshore will be variable at first becomes northwesterly - northeasterly at a speed of 5 - 15 KT.
+Wind inshore will be variable less than 5 KT at first, becoming mainly northwesterly to northeasterly at a speed of 5 - 15 KT.

-Offshore, it will be variable southeasterly - northeasterly at a speed of 2 - 12 KT.
+Offshore, it will be variable mainly northwesterly to northerly at a speed of 2 - 12 KT.

 Sea state inshore will be 1 - 2 ft; while offshore, will be 1 - 3 ft.